 Visit the dramatic Borders coastline.

-Burnbrae is only 40 minutes quiet drive from the Borders coastline.
-Our favourite beach is Coldingham Beach as it has rock pools, and sand, coastal cliff top walks, child friendly.
-There is a free car park, beach cafe and in the summer ranger-led beach activities.
+Burnbrae is only a quiet 40-minute drive from the Borders coastline.
+Our favourite beach is Coldingham Beach, as it has rock pools and sand, coastal cliff-top walks, and is child-friendly.
+There is a free car park, beach cafe, and, in the summer, lifeguards on the beach.

-Bamburgh beach is another of our favourites, drive or walk away from Bamburgh town and castle, for miles of golden sand, rarely busy yet one of Scotland’s best surfing beaches.
+Bamburgh beach is another of our favourites.
+2 miles of golden sand stretch from Bamburgh Castle to Seahouses.
+It’s rarely busy yet one of Scotland’s best surfing beaches.
 Northumberland’s coastline is an area of outstanding natural beauty.

 Our favourite coastal walk starts from St Abbs Head National Nature Reserve there are dramatic cliffs, spectacular views, amazing wildlife, seabird colonies and more.